zng-ui/zng/TODO/_current.md

 # Hit Test

 * Implement auto_hit_test for clip & space.
+  - Need to support render_update.

+* Webrender keeps all clips in a single array, each item references a range of clips that affect it, can we do the same for hit-test?
+  - This avoids needing to search for the child widget in every parent.
+  - How do we update this vec, rebuild from scratch with reuse copy?
+  - Each hit-test item references a clip range and is associated with the widget.
+  - If we are visiting everything to reuse ranges, can we just set a z-index too?
+  - How do we deal with transformed clips?

 * Review how parent hit-test clips affect children.
 * An HitTestItem::Child item is inserted for each child, even is in most cases we are not making special clips for each child.